In the beginning, the movies were of two minds —D.W. Griffith’s and Mack Sennett’s.

 At the end of 1908, New York Mayor George B. McClellan revoked the business licenses of all the nickelodeons in his city just ahead of the all-important Christmas holiday.
 McClellan cited fire danger and inadequate safeguards as his deciding factors, though the mayor was probably more concerned about his own political exposure.
 His rivals were taking up charges by clergymen and civic groups that motion pictures were a corrupting influence.
 All this came to a head in early 1909 with New York’s first Board of Censorship, empaneled to review and certify all new films.

 Griffith and Sennett tried to keep Biograph out of the political storm while they learned to use the medium for their own ends.
-Griffith was intent on turning out “message plays” about the plight of social outcasts, making an impressive string of films about the nobility of Native American “redmen.”
+Griffith was intent on turning out influential “message plays” about the plight of social outcasts, making an impressive string of films about the nobility of Native American “redmen.”
 He also took on capitalistic greed and abuse, anarchism, and the social ills of poverty, notably criminal behavior and alcoholism.

 Meanwhile, Sennett’s physical bulk and heavy jaw made him a natural for portraying a gamut of brutes and criminals on screen.
 That would change, though, when Griffith put him in a lead role as a tipsy decorator who causes havoc in town while trying to deliver a new curtain pole.
 Sennett was emulating his French idol, Max Linder, as he mugged his way through a series of raucous, knockabout gags.